Exclusively for Members

 6:30 pm - 8:00 pm

-Please join Aperture for a special member exhibition tour of Illusions of the Photographer: Duane Michals at the Morgan.
+Aperture Members at the Friend ($250) level and above are invited to The Morgan Library & Museum for a tour of Illusions of the Photographer: Duane Michals at the Morgan.
 Joel Smith, the Morgan Library and Museum’s Richard L. Menschel Curator of Photography will lead the tour.

 Contemplative, confessional, and comedic, the art of Duane Michals exerts an appeal that transcends the conventional audience of photography.
 Illusions of the Photographer combines a full career retrospective—the first on Michals to be organized by a New York City museum—with an artist’s-choice show, as Michals plumbs the Morgan’s vaults for treasures both revered and long-forgotten.